cameron-martin/cameron-martin.github.io/_posts/2016-03-03-type-level-naturals-in-c-sharp.md

   (::) : (x : a) -> (xs : Vect k a) -> Vect (S k) a
 {% endhighlight %}

+This gives us types such as `Vect 1 Nat`, which contains only single-element lists with elements belonging to the type `Nat`.
+This is a different type to `Vect 2 Nat`, which contains all 2-element lists with elements belonging to the type `Nat`.

 This is easy in Idris, but how would we do it in a more everyday language, C#?

 {% highlight c# %}